auger-prime-sde/uub-linux/README.md

 ## Steps to first boot of U-Boot

 The first boot needs to be done over JTAG, because nothing is in flash yet.
-We want to use XMD and petalinux-boot to do this. petalinux-boot does not seem to be able to force , however, so to be safe, we need to do (replace CABLE_CONNECTION_HERE with your cable settings (e.g. -cable type xilinx_platformusb, or -cable url tcp:IP_ADDRESS:3121)
+We want to use XMD and petalinux-boot to do this. petalinux-boot does not seem to be able to force a reset, however, so to be safe, we need to use XMD to do that.

+So do (replace CABLE_CONNECTION_HERE with your cable settings (e.g. -cable type xilinx_platformusb, or -cable url tcp:IP_ADDRESS:3121)

 ```
 $ xmd